Former Hashimoto Residence

-The Hashimoto family, whose members served as village headmen and wardens in the Hōkyōji settlement for generations, built this residence around the mid-Edo period in the early 18th century.
-It was relocated and restored to its present site in 1973 and is designated as an Important Cultural Property of Japan.
+The Hashimoto family, whose members served as village headmen and wardens in the Hōkyōji settlement for generations, built this residence around the mid-Edo period, in the first half of the 18th century.
+It was relocated and restored to its present location in 1973 and is designated as an Important Cultural Property of Japan.

 - Area